otammato/Prometheus_Grafana_Kubernetes_EKS_Monitoring/README.md

 ## Install Helm on the master node

+Helm does not directly require OpenSSL as a dependency.
+However, the installation script for Helm uses OpenSSL to verify the integrity of the downloaded binary.

-1. Install openssl and helm
+1. Install openssl and helm.

     ```
     sudo yum  install openssl